SSSNET: Semi-Supervised Signed Network Clustering: Introduction

 \section{Introduction}

-In social network analysis, signed network clustering is an important task.
+In social network analysis, signed network clustering is an important task which standard community detection algorithms do not address \cite{su2021comprehensive}.
 Signs of edges in networks may indicate positive or negative sentiments, see for example \cite{sampson1969novitiate}.
-Users may express trust-distrust or friendship-enmity.
-Review websites as well as online news allow users to approve or denounce others \cite{leskovec2010signed}.
+As an illustration, review websites as well as online news allow users to approve or denounce others \cite{leskovec2010signed}.
 Clustering time series can be viewed as an instance of signed network clustering \cite{aghabozorgi2015time}, with the empirical correlation matrix being construed as a weighted signed network.
-Recommendation systems provide another playground for signed networks; \cite{RecSignedSocialNet_WWW16} introduced a principled approach to capturing local and global information from signed social networks mathematically, and proposed a novel recommendation framework.
-Furthermore, there has been a recent growing interest on the topic of polarization in social media, mainly fueled by a large variety of speeches and statements made in the pursuit of public good, and their impact on the integrity of democratic processes \cite{Xiao}; our work also contributes to the growing literature of polarization in signed networks.
+For recommendation systems, \cite{RecSignedSocialNet_WWW16} introduced a principled approach to capturing local and global information from signed social networks mathematically, and proposed a novel recommendation framework.
+Recently interest has grown on the topic of polarization in social media, mainly fueled by a large variety of speeches and statements made in the pursuit of public good, and their impact on the integrity of democratic processes \cite{Xiao}; our work also contributes to the growing literature of polarization in signed networks.

 Most competitive state-of-the-art methods generating node embeddings for signed networks focus on link sign prediction \cite{Javari,Chen18,Xu,Lee,Chen,yan2021muse, Derr}, and those that pertain to node clustering are not GNN methods \cite{Wang17, Xu,kunegis2010spectral,Chiang,SPONGE_AISTATS_2019}.
 Here, we introduce a graph neural network (GNN) framework, called {\SSS}, with a \textit{Signed Mixed-Path Aggregation} (SIMPA) scheme, to obtain node embeddings for signed clustering.